muhammad-ahmad66/ultimate-react-notes/03-pizza-menu/notes.md

     ```

 2. `SECOND STEP:`
+    We receive the props in the component where we passed the component into.
     Receive the props inside a child component so, inside a Pizza component.
     The way we do that is to accept a props parameter in the Pizza component just like parameters.